-- The tremendous political and social changes in Africa which gathered momentum after 1920, culminating in independence movements and a vibrant Pan-Africanism.
+- The tremendous political and social changes in Africa which gathered momentum after 1920, culminating in independence movements and, externally, a vibrant Pan-Africanism.

-- SUM’s commitment prior to 1960 to the establishment of Native African Churches and its changing role once this had been achieved.
+- SUM’s commitment from 1904 to the establishment of indigenous African Churches and its changing role once this had been achieved.

-- SUM’s activities in Chad, Dahomey, the Cameroons and Anglo-Egyptian Sudan.
+- SUM’s activities in Nigeria, Chad, the Cameroons and Anglo-Egyptian Sudan.